 Most famous for his spell at Newcastle United between 1992 and 1998, John Beresford retired from playing professionally in 2000 after a spell at Southampton.

-During his time on Tyneside Beresford was a key member of manager Kevin Keegan’s ‘Entertainers’ side which finished runners-up in the Premier League in the 1995-96 season as well as the 1996-97 season.
+During his time on Tyneside he was a key member of manager Kevin Keegan’s ‘Entertainers’ side which finished runners-up in the Premier League in the 1995-96 season as well as the 1996-97 season.

-Since retiring from playing he has represented the England Beach Soccer Team but he has mostly been involved in television as a pundit for ESPN and ITV Tyne Tees.
+Upon retiring from playing he carried on his football and represented the England Beach Soccer Team as well as working in the media as a pundit for ESPN and ITV Tyne Tees.

 He also occasionally provides commentary, match analysis and opinions on BT Sport.

-In 2017, John Beresford was awarded an MBE as part of the Queen’s birthday honours list for services to education with anti-racisim charity Show Racism the Red Card.
+In 2017, he was awarded an MBE as part of the Queen’s birthday honours list for services to education with anti-racisim charity Show Racism the Red Card.

 He later admitted that he used to make monkey chants to black players when he was a young football fan in the late seventies but changed his outlook when he actually met some black people.

 Back to Newcastle United